Beatrice Foods: Controversies

 Through the 1980s, Beatrice was a co-defendant alongside W.R.
 Grace and Company in a lawsuit alleging that the Riley Tannery, a division of Beatrice Foods, had dumped toxic waste which contaminated an underground aquifer that supplied drinking water to East Woburn, Massachusetts.
 The case became the subject of the popular book and film A Civil Action.
 Federal judge Walter Jay Skinner ruled that Beatrice was not responsible for the contamination, although according to the book and film, based on new evidence brought forward by the EPA later found, Judge Skinner reversed his verdict and found both companies responsible.

 In the 1980s, the firm operated in South Africa during apartheid.
 As it was a private company, the campaign of divestment could not lower its stock price and thus had no impact on its business activities.

 Current era

-The original Beatrice Companies (Beatrice Foods Co. before 1984, and Beatrice Creamery Company before 1946) went dormant in the late 1980s, but was revived in 2007.
-The Beatrice of today goes by its 1984 name of Beatrice Companies, which was approved by the 1984 stockholder meeting.
+The original Beatrice Companies (Beatrice Foods Co. before 1984, and Beatrice Creamery Company before 1946) dissolved in 1987 by KKR, and continued to do business under Beatrice Company, a totally new business entity, which was then merged with CAGSUB, Inc., a wholly-owned subsidiary of Conagra Brands.
+Beatrice of today still exists as a brand in Canada, owned by French conglomerate Lactalis.
+Beatrice in USA, formed in 2007, conducts business primarily in media broadcasting, and epicurean food products.